Vladimir Arutyunian: Trial and conviction

 After his arrest, Arutyunian was shown on television admitting from his hospital bed that he had thrown the grenade.
 He said that he had attempted to assassinate both presidents because he hated Georgia's new government for being a "puppet" of the United States.
 He further stated that he did not regret what he did and would do it again if he had the chance.

 Arutyunian initially admitted his guilt when arrested but refused to cooperate during the trial.
 He pleaded not guilty, then refused to answer questions in court.
 His lawyer Elisabed Japaridze said after the conviction and sentencing that she would appeal.
 "I consider that everything was far from proved."
 She cited the fact that Arutyunian's fingerprints were not found on the grenade.
 However, prosecutor Anzor Khvadagiani said that the grenade being wrapped in cloth explained the lack of distinguishable fingerprints and also that DNA tests of material found on the cloth matched Arutyunian's.

 On 11 January 2006, a Georgian court sentenced Arutyunian to life imprisonment for the attempted assassination of Bush and Saakashvili, and the killing of Kvlividze.
 In September 2005, a United States federal grand jury also indicted Arutyunian, and could ask to extradite him if he is ever released.
-He is not eligible for parole, and could only be released under a presidential pardon, but such pardons are almost never granted in Georgia.
+He is not eligible for parole, and could only be released under a presidential pardon.